rawleyfowler/Slick/README.md

 and [Moo](https://metacpan.org/pod/Moo) and fits somewhere in-between the realms of Dancer and Mojo.

-Slick has everything you need to build a Database driven REST API, including built in support for Database connections, Migrations, and soon, route based Caching via Redis or Memcached.
+Slick has everything you need to build a Database driven REST API, including built in support for Database connections, Migrations, and Caching via Redis or Memcached.
 Since Slick is a Plack application, you can also take advantage of swappable backends and Plack middlewares extremely simply.

 Currently, Slick supports `MySQL` and `Postgres` but there are plans to implement `Oracle` and `MS SQL Server`.